gnietof/Quantum/README.md

 It is really interesting to see how transpilers generate different circuits based on the capabilites of the hardware.
 Specially when dealing with coupling and basis gates.

 ### Noisy
-In this second example, we will be creating a fake backend with low or high noise level in its qbits.
+In this second example, we will be creating a fake backend with low or high noise level in its qubits.
 The we will see how the transpiler takes that into account when processing the circuit.

 ## Qiskit Exam (Cheat sheet)